melissagir/customer-churn-prediction-ml/README.md

-# customer-churn-prediction-ml
-Machine learning project for predicting customer churn using the IBM Telco dataset with Random Forest, feature importance analysis, and threshold optimization.

 # Customer Churn Prediction (Machine Learning)

 This project aims to predict customer churn using the IBM Telco Customer Churn dataset.